New York Jets: How ex-Jets are faring on their current teams

 Giants:

-Tight end Lawrence Cager has a shot at making the roster after showing a few things at the end of last season, although he hasn’t done much in preseason.
+Defensive lineman Leonard Williams will be back as a starter on the defensive line but hasn’t played much in preseason.
+Brandin Bryant is also on the defensive line, but he’s on the bubble.

-Running back James Robinson impressed against the Jets with a run where he carried three defenders for extra yardage.
-It wasn’t enough to earn him a spot though, as he was cut the next day.
+Safety Jason Pinnock looks set to beat out the competition for a starting role as he’s been listed as the starter and making plays, including an interception, throughout preseason.

-Other moves: Wide receiver Jeff Smith was in camp with the team but he got injured and was recently cut from injured reserve.
+Other moves: Jarrad Davis was back with the team but is now on injured reserve.

 Commanders: